 Medley: radio jingles, random commentary, film excerpt (adult scolds initially recalcitrant but ultimately pliable young woman for accepting something from a stranger), and Meiji Chocolate ad given the full Group Sound treatment chokoreeto – chokoreeto.
 Switch: European church bells, harpsichord looped, echoed, deconstructed.
 Switch: sound of massive bombing raid.
 End.

-Adding up to what?
+Amounting to what?
 Let's venture: a comment on corrosive Western / capitalist influence?
-Whether low art - reedy GS organ peddling chocolate - or high - Bach keyboards selling God - the outcome obliterates.
+Whether low art or high - reedy GS organ peddling chocolate or god pandering Bach keyboard - the outcome obliterates.

 8 Love Blinded Ballad Uta 1969